adziedzic30/Portfolio--HS-Senior-Year/README.md

 - Ability to stop playing at any time

 Project #6: Random Image Recommender
-Summary: This code allows the user to have a random image from a list printed for them to see all in the terminal Key Features:
+Summary: This project allows the user to have a random image from a list printed for them to see all in the terminal Key Features:
 - Utilizes lists (specifically lists with links to images)
 - Utilizes code to print images in a list
 - Citations of where images were found

-Project #7:
+Project #7: To Do List
-Summary:
+Summary: This project allows the user to create a to-do list by adding and removing tasks from the list Key Features:
+- Utilizes the append and remove code features
+- Gives the user options on what they want to do to their list
+- Prints the list in the terminal

+This portfolio also includes my jounral that was used through the entire year, including notes, descriptions, and more projects